-Generate delta Use the Delta Seg directive to change the basis for delta file generation from line number commands based to sequence number.
-Some programming languages, such as COBOL, let sequence numbers be placed in fixed locations in the file. on sequence number The VDIFF -D command uses the syntax defined by this directive when generating a delta file.
+Use the Delta Seq directive to change the basis for delta file generation from line number to sequence number.
+Some programming languages, such as COBOL, let sequence numbers be placed in fixed locations in the file.

+The VDIFF -D command uses the syntax defined by this directive when generating a delta file.
 You can then use the REGEN command to generate a revision by applying the instructions in the delta file to a revision.
-Operation Directive.
-This directive takes effect when you use the Directive type VDIFF -D command.